decentraland/adr/content/ADR-214-pointer-events-sdk-component.md

   raycast.RaycastHit hit = 2;
   // kind of interaction that was detected PointerEventType event_type = 4;
-  // could be a Lamport timestamp uint32 timestamp = 5;
+  // could be a Lamport timestamp or a global monotonic counter uint32 timestamp = 5;
   // if the input is analog then we store it here optional float analog = 6;
+  // number of tick in which the event was produced, equals to EngineInfo.tick_number (ADR-148) + (ADR-219)
+  uint32 tick_number = 7;
 }

 enum InputAction {